Subject: Re: Religion - which one is "the best"? Tue Mar 06, 2012 5:09 pm

 aaronhall555 wrote:

-You know, when you feel like horse ...
+You know, when you feel like ...

 I can imagine it does bother the raving atheists who make a religion out of criticizing religion that so damn many STILL have religious faith.